-Xopateras or Xopapas (nickname of John Markakis from Manousiana village) was one of the greatest revolutionary figures of Crete.
-His existence is closely associated with the monastery of Odigitria near Sivas.
+Xopateras or Xopapas is the nickname of Ioannis Markakis from the village Manousiana village.
+He was one of the greatest revolutionary figures of Crete.
+His existence is closely associated with the monastery of Odigitria near Sivas, province Pirgiotissa.

-When he was young, John Markakis became a monk named Ioasaf.
-But he was a restless and energetic figure that could not get dedicated to the God.
+When he was young, Ioannis Markakis became a monk named Ioasaf.
+But he was a restless and energetic figure that could not get fully dedicated to the God.
 He was not unaffected by the major problems of the era.
 Slavery, oppression of his compatriots and human passions influenced his life.

-According to the historian Kritovoulidis, 800 Turks (3000 according to others) surrounded the monastery.
+According to the historian Kritovoulidis, 800 Turks (3000 according to others) surrounded the monastery of Panagia Odigitria.
 The battle lasted for three days and nights.
 The Turks made successive attacks against the tower, but Xopateras killed them without mercy.
-On the second day, the Turks tried to burn the tower, but Xopateras threw against them 10 cells with bees, which kept them away for a whole day.
-Everyone was killed, except himself and his sister, who filled his gun.
+On the second day, the Turks tried to burn the tower, but Xopateras threw against them 10 beehives, which kept them away for a whole day.
+Everyone was killed, except himself and his sister, who helped with filling his gun.
 Eventually the enemy, managed to put fire on the third day.

-Today the tower still stands proudly near the entrance of the monastery and the visitor can see its interior.
+Today the tower still stands proudly near the entrance of the monastery Panagia Odigitria and the visitor can see its interior.